-Best Ethernet cable to use on PlayStation 4
+Best Ethernet cables for PS4 in 2022

 While the PS4 only needs a small amount of bandwidth to play, the more you can squeeze out of your system, the better your gaming experience will be.

-I love the braided cable and its premium feel in your hand.

-The DanYee Cat 7 cable gives you the best chance to get your optimum speed from your internet connection.
+The DanYee Cat 7 cable gives you the best chance to get your optimum speed from your internet connection without going overboard (some cables provide up to 40Gbps, but you really don't need that).
 Of course, it can't magically make your internet better than it is; if you only have a 10Mbps connection, then that's all it has to work with.
-With an Ethernet cable though, you can expect significantly higher speeds.
+With an Ethernet cable, though, you can expect significantly higher speeds.

-There is just a small note I want to make clear; there is no significant difference in performance between a Cat 5, Cat 6, and Cat 7 Ethernet cable.
-The different categories and what they do is beyond the scope of this article, but suffice it to say you can be happy with any of the categories for your PS4.
+There is just a small note I want to make clear; there is no significant difference in performance between a Cat 5, Cat 6, Cat 7, and Cat 8 Ethernet cable.
+The different categories and what they do are beyond this article's scope, but suffice it to say you can be happy with any of the categories for your PS4.

-That being said I always advise people to futureproof their purchases.
-If you can afford to buy the very latest, then you absolutely should.
-Because who knows what might happen in the future.

 Alternatives to the DanYee Cat 7 cable